afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 New engineers don’t understand it.
 Failures become harder to debug.
 Someone ends up “owning” it unofficially, fixing it every few weeks.
 That’s not optimization.
 That’s accumulated complexity.

 A builder sees: “We improved the pipeline by 5 minutes.”
-A good judger asks: “Does 5 minutes actually matter?”.
+Someone with good judgement asks: “Does 5 minutes actually matter?”
 And more importantly:

 * Has the system been working fine for years?
 * What new complexity are we introducing?